Man accused of raping Lovely Bones author exonerated - NZ Herald

 Hammond and Swartz credited Fitzpatrick for taking a personal interest in the case and understanding that scientific advances have cast doubt on the use of hair analysis, the only type of forensic evidence that was produced at Broadwater's trial to link him to Sebold's rape.

 The fate of the film adaptation of Lucky was unclear in light of Broadwater's exoneration.
-A message seeking comment was left with its new executive producer, Jonathan Bronfman of Toronto-based JoBro Productions.

 Sebold wrote in Lucky that when she was informed that she'd picked someone other than the man she'd previously identified as her rapist, she said the two men looked "almost identical".